 Luckily, there are ways to add DDoS protection for web hosting.

 How Do You Mitigate the Chances of DDoS Attacks?

 Commonly used methods for DDoS protection include traffic routing and filtering.
 Routing is the process of sending traffic through another server.
 To protect against cyberattacks, a company may route its traffic through servers managed by a security company or content delivery network (CDN) such as CloudFlare.

 The routed traffic passes through the off-site server before reaching the server hosting your website.
 The traffic is also filtered using technology that helps identify anomalies.
 The system flags suspicious data packets and blocks them from your network.

 While routing and filtering provide protection against DDoS attacks and other threats, these solutions are mostly handled by your hosting provider.
 However, there are steps that you can take to independently reduce security risks, including:

-- Use Cloudflare
+- Use CloudFlare

 - Switch to cloud hosting

-- Choose LiteSpeed servers
+- Choose LiteSpeed web-server

 - Select the right hosting provider